sopra-group-05/Client/README.md

 ### Lobby
 In the lobby you can see who you will be playing with, if there are any Bots that will join and how many cards will be played in this lobby.
-If there are any available Players you can also invite these to join your lobby. for the lobby to start, all Players have to set their status to ready.
+If there are any available Players you can also invite these to join your lobby.
+For the lobby to start, all players have to set their status to ready.

 ![Lobby View](illustrations/Lobby.png)

 ### Playing
-Once the lobby started playing there are a lot of different views.
-Here are the 5 main screens:
+__Once the lobby started playing there are a lot of different views.
+Here are the 6 main screens:__

-The active Player gets to choose a number which will determine the mystery word.
+__1. Choosing the number:__ The active Player gets to choose a number which will determine the mystery word.
 ![Choosing Number](illustrations/Playing_01_Choosing_Number.png)

-All teammates get to accept or decline the chosen mystery word e.g. when they don't understand that word.
+__2. Accepting the Mystery Word:__ All teammates get to accept or decline the chosen mystery word e.g. when they don't understand that word.
 ![Accepting the new Mystery Word](illustrations/Playing_02_Accepting_Word.png)

-If you're not the active Player you get to write clues.
+__3. Write Clues:__ If you're not the active Player you get to write clues.
 If you're only 3 Players in the game you can even write two!
 ![Writing Clues](illustrations/Playing_03_Writing_Clues.png)

-Once all Players have submitted their clues you get to review the clues before they are sent to the active Player to guess.
+__4. Reviewing Clues:__ Once all Players have submitted their clues you get to review the clues before they are sent to the active Player to guess.
 Here you can eliminate all Clues that are not allowed by the game rules.
 ![Reviewing Clues](illustrations/Playing_04_Reviewing_Clues.png)

-The active Players gets to guess the Mystery Word.
+__5. Guessing:__ The active Players gets to guess the Mystery Word.
 ![Guessing](illustrations/Playing_05_Guessing.png)

-After each Round the Players get to a screen which states how many Cards are still remaining in the deck and how many card the team has won and/or lost.
+__6. End of Round:__ After each Round the Players get to a screen which states how many Cards are still remaining in the deck and how many card the team has won and/or lost.
 After a 5 seconds countdown the creator of the lobby is able to start the next round.
 ![End of Turn / Round](illustrations/Playing_06_End_of_round.png)